AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/03_default_function_arguments.md

 We made the argument of our function an Object.
 When calling the function, we don’t even have to worry about the order of the parameters because they are matched based on their key.

-In the example above the default value for *tip* was 0.05 and we overwrote it with 0.15 but we didn't give a value to tax which remained the default 0.1.
+In the example above, the default value for *tip* was 0.05, and we overwrote it with 0.15.
+But we didn’t give a value to tax which remained the default 0.1.

 Notice this detail: